-Not all construction jobs require manual labor, so if you aren’t the physical type, there are still plenty of opportunities to work in a lucrative construction-related field.
-Among those “hands-off” kinds of jobs, cost estimator is among the highest paying, and demand for good estimators is high.
+Not all construction jobs require manual skills or labor, so if you aren’t the physical type, there are still plenty of opportunities to work in a lucrative construction-related field.
+Among those “hands-off” kinds of jobs, cost estimator is one of the highest-paying, and demand for good estimators is high.
 Most employers do require a minimum of education and experience along with the ability to use current cost estimator software before considering someone for this job, but anyone with a finance background and proven success record with budgeting should be able to get a foot in the door.

 Construction managers are also among the best paid in the industry.
-Many construction managers find themselves making tidy six-figure incomes after just a few years on the job and right now, demand for new ones is high.
+Many construction managers find themselves making tidy six-figure incomes after just a few years on the job, and demand for new hires remains high.
 Government contracts alone over the next few years are going to give rise to the need for many more teams of qualified construction professionals, all of which are going to need solid leadership to keep projects running on schedule and within budget.